ELA-17/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display all the lines in the file /etc/passwd that do not contain the pattern “bin” Display all lines of the file /etc/ssh/sshd_config starting with a letter.
-Write a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line
+Write a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.